-Natalie Klouda is a British violinist and composer.
-Her early training was at the Yehudi Menuhin School, where she was greatly influenced by Lord Menuhin.
-A project to write compositions for Yehudi Menuhin's 80th Birthday engaged her passion for chamber music performance and composition.
+British violinist and composer Natalie Klouda was born in Suffolk and received her early training at the Yehudi Menuhin School, where she was greatly influenced by Yehudi Menuhin.
+A project to write compositions for his 80th Birthday engaged her passion for both chamber music performance and composition.